Working with Snakemake

 • A project set up in a way that makes it very easy to distribute and reproduce either via Git, Snakemake’s --archive option or a Docker image.

 So far we’ve specified the samples to use in the workflow either as a hard-coded list in the Snakefile, or as a list in the configuration file.
 This is of course impractical for large real-world examples.
-Here we’ll just quickly show how you could supply the samples instead via a tab-separated file.
-For example you could create a file called samples.tsv with the following content:
+Here we’ll just quickly show how you could supply the samples to the MRSA workflow via a tab-separated file.
+For example you could create a file called samples.csv with the following content:

 The first column has the sample id and the second column has the url to the fastq file.
 Now in order to read this into the workflow we need to use a few lines of python code.
 Since you can mix python code with rule definitions in Snakemake we’ll just add the following lines to the top of the Snakefile: